The Tax Reform Act of 2014: Fixing Our Broken Tax Code So That It Works For American Families and Job Creators, House Ways and Means Committee

 - Repeal the corporate alternative minimum tax, along with the deduction for domestic production activities and most other business tax preferences.

-The Joint Committee on Taxation predicts that the Camp plan would be revenue-neutral in the initial 10 years.
-However, when considering the macroeconomic effects, the committee found that the plan would potentially boost GDP by between 0.1 and 1.6 percent over the next 10 years, increasing federal revenue by between $50 billion and $700 billion.
+The Joint Committee on Taxation predicted the Camp plan would be revenue neutral in the initial 10 years.
+However, when considering the macroeconomic effects, the committee found that the plan could boost GDP by between 0.1 and 1.6 percent in that 10 years, increasing federal revenue by between $50 billion and $700 billion.

 Beyond the first 10 years, though, the fiscal impact would be uncertain.
 Many provisions that initially increased revenue would expire.
-In addition, the official estimates may have misstated the cost of making certain tax extenders permanent, thereby increasing the long-term cost of the plan.
-These additional costs may be partially offset by the adoption of the chained consumer price index for indexing tax rates, credits, and so on.
+In addition, the official estimates may have misstated the cost of making certain tax extenders permanent, thereby increasing long-term costs.
+These additional costs could have been partially offset by adopting the chained consumer price index to index tax rates, credits, and so on.

 Tax burdens for heads of households would significantly increase in all quintiles of the income distribution except the lowest.
-It’s also likely that households in high-tax states that now itemize their deductions, families with older children, and households that previously benefited from tax preferences that are now diminished or expired would bear a higher tax burden in the long run.
+Further, households in high-tax states that itemize their deductions, families with older children, and households that previously benefited from tax preferences that would diminish or expire would probably bear a higher tax burden in the long run.